markjprice/cs13net9/docs/errata/errata.md

 If you manually request any of the `MapGet` endpoints, they work, e.g. `/env` or `/data`.
 If you manually request the stylesheet or image, they display correctly.

-But `MapStaticAssets` seems to have a bug with compressing HTML files.
+But `MapStaticAssets` has an issue with working with HTML files.
 Some have [speculated in a GitHub issue](https://github.com/dotnet/aspnetcore/issues/58940) that this could be caused by:
 1. Hot Reload.
 2. Visual Studio Browser Link.
 3. `<body>` tag.
-(Likely because Browser Link looks for the end of the `</body>` to determine where to inject its script!)
+(Possibly because Browser Link looks for the end of the `</body>` to determine where to inject its script!)

-My best guess is that any system attempting to inject some script into the compressed file dynamically will cause problems during compression, so to fix the issue, you would need to disable Visual Studio Browser Link and Hot Reload (and anything else that dynamically modifies the response stream.)
-Or not use static HTML files.
-Or switch back to the older non-compressed static file system.
+`MapStaticAssets` compresses files during the build process.
+My best guess is that any system attempting to dynamically inject some script into the compressed file at runtime will cause problems during decompression because it has literally "corrupted" the response stream!
+To fix the issue, you would need to do one of the following:
+1. Disable Visual Studio Browser Link and Hot Reload (and anything else that dynamically modifies the response stream).
+2. Not use static HTML files.
+3. Switch back to the non-compressed static file system by replacing `MapStaticAssets` with `UseStaticFiles`.

 A second issue is related to setting the environment to `Production` instead of `Development`.
 If the reader leaves the environment set to `Production`, then requests for the stylesheet will fail because the reader is still running the "development" project.
 To make sure the paths are matched properly, we need to manually tell the static asset system to use the current environment to find the correct files.

-I am currently working on the .NET 10 edition of this book, and Chapter 13, and .NET 10 Preview 4 still has this issue with `.html` files.
-Based on the issue (other systems modifying the compressed files), I don't think the issue can be fixed.
+I am currently working on the .NET 10 edition of this book, and .NET 10 Preview 4 still has this issue with `.html` files.
+Based on the issue (other systems modifying the compressed files), I don't think the issue can be fixed, as its not really a bug with the `MapStaticAssets` feature.
+I'm guessing that the team is trying to find a way to allow both compression of HTML files and dynamic injection into them, but it's a tricky problem to fix reliably.
+I suspect they will document the issue as I plan to do in the .NET 10 editions of my books.

 I therefore plan the following changes in my book instructions:

-1. I will tell the reader to create the stylesheet and add the image, but not create the two HTML files.
+1. I will get the reader to create the `about.html`, `site.css`, and `categories.jpeg` files (but not index.html).
+2. I will start by showing the reader how `UseStaticFiles` works with all file types but highlight that they is not compressed.
+3. I will get the reader to switch to `MapStaticAssets` and show in **Developer Tools** | **Network** tab how stylesheets and images now use GZ compression.
+4. I will show how HTML files fail with the decoding error so readers will understand what to look for in their own projects to detect this issue.
-2. I will tell the reader to add some statements to the `MapGet` for `/welcome`, and change the mapped route to just `/` so it becomes the default web page for the website, as shown in the following code:
+5. I will tell the reader to add some statements to the `MapGet` for `/welcome`, and change the mapped route to just `/` so it becomes the default web page for the website, as shown in the following code:
 ```cs
 app.MapGet("/", () => Results.Content(
   content: $"""